amandabee/workshops/2015/Intro to R/01_getting-started.md

 ### Attributes of Objects
-I have a hard time with the difference between "attributes" and "classes," even though the concept makes a lot of sense to me.
+I have a hard time with the difference between "attributes" and "classes," even though the concepts make a lot of sense to me.
 I think the problem is that I'm never really sure whether being female is a class, or an attribute.
-Ditto, race.
-So analogies to real people tend to break down a little bit.
+Am in the class female?
+Or is my gender attribute female?
+I don't even know which one is a better application of the analogy.
+Perhaps someone will come along and explain it better one day.
 However, some of the *attributes* that an object may have include:
 + names
 + dimension names
 + dimensions (A matrix has some number of rows, columns.
 A multidimensional array has even more dimensions)
 + class (every object has a class, that class is one of the objects attributes.)
-+ length (the number of items in the array)
++ length (the number of items in an array)
 + metadatas (user defined attributes)